 Statistics, such as mean, standard deviation, or variance.

 XML fragments that describe a portion of the model.

 The following table lists the different types of nodes that are output in data mining models.
 Because each algorithm processes information differently, each model generates only a few specific kinds of nodes.
 If you change the algorithm, the type of nodes may change.
 Also, if you reprocess the model, the content of each node may change.

-If you use a different data mining service than the ones provided in SQL Server 2016 Analysis Services (SSAS), or if you create your own plug-in algorithms, additional custom node types may be available.
+If you use a different data mining service, or if you create your own plug-in algorithms, additional custom node types may be available.

 |NODE_TYPE ID||Node Label||Node Contents|

 |1||Model||Metadata and root content node.
 Applies to all model types.|